jonra1993/jonra1993/README.md

 - 😄 What moves me?: Build solutions that help others to decrease uncertainties.
 - 🤔💭 I believe that technology is a tool with the power to improve most of the problems of our society
 - 🔭 We launched [jrtec.io](https://jrtec.io/) to build innovative tech solutions from the middle of the world [(Quito-Ecuador)](https://www.google.com/maps/place/Ciudad+Mitad+del+Mundo/@-0.1817487,-77.9992061,8z)!
-- 🙆🏻‍♂️ I love trekking and play soccer
+- 🙆🏻‍♂️ I love trekking and playing soccer
-- 💬 I'm Interested in Entrepreurship, Insurtech, Virtual assistants, Blockchain, Web3 and UI/UX.
+- 💬 I'm Interested in Entrepreurship, Insurtech, Conversational AI, Blockchain, Web3, UI/UX and Startups with purpose.

 ### Connect with me: